-- 15.1 The Council will include a clause into contracts with suppliers to the Council highlighting that this Policy applies to their staff while working on Council business.
-It will place a requirement on contractors to publicise the Whistleblowing Policy to their staff involved in the contract with the Council. - 15.2 The Council will include a clause in agreements with partner organisations where the Council is acting as accountable body applying this policy to the partnership arrangements. - 15.3 The Council will encourage the directors of its controlled companies to adopt this Policy for themselves and their subsidiaries.
+- 15.1 The School will include a clause into contracts with suppliers to the School highlighting that this Policy applies to their staff while working on School business.
+It will place a requirement on contractors to publicise the Whistleblowing Policy to their staff involved in the contract with the School. - 15.2 The School will include a clause in agreements with partner organisations where the School is acting as accountable body applying this policy to the partnership arrangements. - 15.3 The School will encourage the directors of its controlled companies to adopt this Policy for themselves and their subsidiaries.

-16. The responsible Officer
+16. The Responsible Officer

-16.1 The Responsible Officer for the operation of the Whistleblowing Policy corporately is the Monitoring Officer, who will ensure that the effectiveness of the Policy is monitored, reviewed and updated at appropriate intervals.
+16.1 The Responsible Officer for the operation of the Whistleblowing Policy corporately is the Council's Monitoring Officer, who will ensure that the effectiveness of the Policy is monitored, reviewed and updated at appropriate intervals.
+In our schools, the Headteacher acts as Responsible Officer, ensuring the policy is followed.